MiracleDevs/Paradigm.Express.WebApi/README.md

 }
 ```

 This filter is asking to be executed before the actual action.
-There is two types of methods you can override in a filter:
+There is three types of methods you can override in a filter:
 - `beforeExecute`: Executes before any given action.
 - `afterExecute`: Executes after any given action has been executed.
+- `onError`: Executes instead of `afterExecute` in case of an unhandled error.

-> You can execute both as sync or async methods as well.
+> You can execute all of them as sync or async methods as well.
 The type of return can be `void` or `Promise<void>`.

 And before anything happens, the filter looks for a special request header, and evaluates if the header value is equal to a given client secret.
 If it is, sets up the logged user role, and if it's not, finishes the request and return a 401.
 By setting the status and sending a response, we are closing the context, and mvc routing will not execute any more filters or actions.
 Instead of checking a client secret, you could look inside a database, or check with third party o-auth service, the subjacent idea is the same.

+> **Important Note**: Since v1.2.0 there's a method called `ApiRouter.ignoreClosedResponseOnFilters()` that can be invoked from your server class by calling `this.routing.ignoreClosedResponseOnFilters()` that will change the default behavior, and execute filter events even if the HttpContext has been closed.
+This can be helpful if you need to execute an action even if the response has been finished, like release a connection object to the connection bool.
+If you need to do something like this, we recommend to also override the `onError` method in case the request fails, because in case of failure the afterExecute won't be executed.

 Now, how can we configure this filter on a real case scenario? let's take the `ProductController` example, and see how we can configure.
 In our first scenario, let's suppose that our product catalog is available to everyone, but only collaborators can add, modify or remove products from the catalog.
 In that case, we need to block only some actions: